hakizimana-fred/redis-installer/README.md

 # 📜 Redis installer

 Redis installer will just save you time of writing bunch of commands in order for redis to install.
+This script will only work on linux, but feel free add windows support

 ## How to
 -   Clone or Fork the repository